musichackdayindia/musichackdayindia.github.io/README.md

 - Install [Jekyll](https://jekyllrb.com/docs/installation/) on your local system.

-- Run `jekyll serve` command from terminal and direct to http://localhost:4000
+- Run `bundle exec jekyll serve` command from terminal and direct to http://localhost:4000